0xPolygon/polygon-docs/docs/tools/data/parsiq.md

 !!! info "Endpoints"

-    Please check out our [<ins>PARSIQ API Reference</ins>](https://docs.parsiq.net/reference/introduction) to see all the available endpoints.
+    Please check out our [PARSIQ API Reference](https://docs.parsiq.net/reference/introduction) to see all the available endpoints.

 ### PARSIQ SDK